shayanpourvatan/HelloKotlin/README.md

     }
 ```

-you can replace `for` statement with extension method in collections like:
+you can replace `for` statement with extension methods in collections like:

 ```
 stringList.forEach { println("$it ${it.contains("2")}") }